 |Type of product(s)

 To view examples of any of these types of products or to find any that we have completed on topics of interest to you, please browse our searchable products page.

 - understanding a problem and its causes

 - identifying implementation considerations

-- monitoring implementation and evaluating impacts
+- monitoring implementation and evaluating impacts.

-Each synthesis includes, at a minimum, a policy analysis consisting of a profile or synthesis of the best-available evidence.
+Each synthesis includes, at a minimum, a policy analysis that underpins a profile or synthesis of the best-available evidence.
 This can be complemented by a systems analysis for determining how the relevant parts of a health or social system currently work and identifying options for doing things differently, and/or a political analysis for understanding the political factors that may affect whether and how issues move onto government agendas and policy decisions are made.
 This can include conducting jurisdictional scans and key informant interviews to harness a range of insights to contextualize the evidence identified.

 In addition, contextualized evidence syntheses can be used to inform value-added processes such as horizon-scanning panels designed to identify, refine and prioritize upcoming key health- and social-system challenges and/or deliberative processes (e.g., citizen panels and stakeholder dialogues) designed to spark action to address pressing challenges.

 Contact us at email@example.com to set up a service agreement so your organization can call on us when a contextualized evidence synthesis is needed (or to initiate a request if your organization is covered under an existing service agreement).